Prag8855/aab/content/guides/permanent-residence.md

 To get a PR, you must have an adequate retirement pension.[^17] There are 3 ways to do this:

 - **Contribute to your public pension**
     If you're an employee, you do this automatically, so if you worked for 60 months, you contributed for 60 months.
-If you're a student or self-employed, you usually don't contribute.
+If you're a student or self-employed, you usually don't contribute, but you can make voluntary payments.[^25]
     - **If you are married**
         If your spouse made 60 months of pension contributions, it's enough.[^18]
     - **Everyone else**